minJerrymin/casa0015-mobile-assessment/README.md

 Users can save match-night experiences, giving the app a sense of continuity rather than being a one-off search tool.

+### Live dB atmosphere sampling

+MatchPint uses the phone microphone in Match mode to sample the venue atmosphere and estimate a live dB value.
+This supports the app's goal of describing not only where a pub is, but what it feels like during a match.

+Raw audio is not saved; only the estimated noise level is used as part of the match-night record and venue feedback.

 ---

 ## Connected Environments concept

 MatchPint treats the city as a connected match-day environment.

-The app links digital match information with physical pub spaces, mobile location, maps, user preferences and community feedback.
+The app links digital match information with physical pub spaces, mobile location, maps, microphone-based atmosphere sensing, user preferences and community feedback.
 In this sense, the app is not only a pub directory.
 It is a small connected system that helps users interpret urban leisure spaces through the context of live football.

 The project explores how mobile systems can support decisions that happen between online information and real-world social places.